MBrassey/OpenWeather-Dashboard/README.md

 Side Api's, store / sort & delete data from LocalSorage to create an accurate and interactive weather forecast dashboard.
-I utilize Bootstrap, jQuery/UI, Moment.js and Touch-Punch libraries to create a sleek & responsive user experience.The application automatically locates the user through geo-location, and allows them to save up to 8 cities for quick access.
+I utilize Bootstrap, jQuery/UI, Moment.js and Touch-Punch libraries to create a sleek & responsive user experience.The application automatically geo-locates the user, and allows them to save and sort up to 8 cities for quick access.

 - [x] [Initial App](https://github.com/luc1dLife/OpenWeather-Dashboard/issues/1)